Logius-standaarden/OAuth-NL-profiel/NL GOV Assurance profile for OAuth 2.0.md

 <dd>Mandatory.
 TODO</dd>
 <dt>token_type</dt>
 <dd>Mandatory.
 TODO</dd>
-<dt>refresh_toke</dt>
+<dt>refresh_token</dt>
-<dd>Optional.
+<dd>Prohibited.
 Under this profile, refresh tokens are (currently) not supported.
-MUST NOT be used, unless explicitly speficied in an additional applicable profile based on this profile.</dd>
+MUST NOT be used, unless explicitly specified in an additional applicable profile based on this profile.</dd>
 <dt>expires_in</dt>
 <dd>Optional.
 Lifetime of the access token, in seconds.</dd>
 <dt>scope</dt>